6 Key Habits That Will Lead You Towards Spiritual Growth

 Weekly services in your local church are a way to connect with and encourage other believers.
 It gives us an opportunity to serve in a ministry, to share the gifts and talents God has given us with his people.
 It gives us an opportunity to worship and praise God together as one body, to meet new people and help them get connected to God and others.
 It is a time to hear teaching from our leaders that we can take home with us and dig deeper into, either on our own or with a small group.
 Constantly attending services shows our children and others that may be watching that we choose to make time in our lives for the things that are important to God.
 Making weekly services a habit in our lives, over time, will help develop our spiritual depth and dedication.

-If you have attended Real Life Ministries at all you will have heard the above phrase – because we do believe getting into a small group is not just important, it is vital to spiritual growth and discipleship.
+If you have attended Real Life Ministries at all you will have heard someone say you should get into a small group – because we do believe getting into a small group is not just important, it is vital to spiritual growth and discipleship.
 Over the three years of his ministry, Jesus spoke to many crowds and healed the masses, but he only made 12 disciples.
 Jesus, the greatest disciple maker who ever lived, chose relational discipleship as his method to disciple the men who would spread his teaching to the entire world.
 He modeled discipleship in a small group.
 There is something about being with the same people every week – getting to know them and their families.
 Helping each other through struggles and hard times, joy and celebration.
 Digging into the word together and discovering new truth, saying hard things to each other and asking for grace.
 Basically – living life alongside each other, being real and transparent.
 This is the stuff deep relationships are made of, and it is how God wants his children to grow strong together.
 If you develop a habit of meeting together with the same group of people every week, and begin walking alongside them through your life, you will find that true relationship with other believers can give you the support and accountability needed to change and grow in your love for God and for others.
 And that is a description of Spiritual Maturity.

 Acts 2:44-46 “All the believers were together and had everything in common.
 They sold property and possessions to give to anyone who had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved.“